discourse/discourse/docs/INSTALL-cloud.md

 ### Post-Install Maintenance

-We strongly suggest you:

-- Turn on automatic security updates for your OS.
+- We strongly suggest you turn on automatic security updates for your OS.
 In Ubuntu use the `dpkg-reconfigure -plow unattended-upgrades` command.
 - If you are using a password and not a SSH key, be sure to enforce a strong root password.
 In Ubuntu use the `apt-get install libpam-cracklib` package.
 We also recommend `apt-get install fail2ban` which will default block any IP addresses for 10 minutes that attempt more than 3 password retries.
-- If you need or want a default firewall, [turn on ufw](https://meta.discourse.org/t/configure-a-firewall-for-discourse/20584)
+- If you need or want a default firewall, [turn on ufw](https://meta.discourse.org/t/configure-a-firewall-for-discourse/20584).

 You will get email reminders as new versions of Discourse are released.
 Please stay current to get the latest features and security fixes.
 To **upgrade Discourse to the latest version**, visit `/admin/upgrade` in your browser and click the Upgrade button.